 4. Improved quality.

-Agile teams demo working software often and are able to catch and correct problems early.
+With the Agile approach, Agile teams demo working software often and are able to catch and correct problems early.
 Since the teams deliver features frequently, the team integrates and tests frequently.
 Teams also write test cases before writing the code (test-driven development), and this helps build in quality.
 Teams also continually explore ways to improve through frequent retrospectives.
 The mindset of quality and continuous improvement is a part of the agile mindset.